 The CBA seeks to protect covered noteholders by requiring that the outstanding principal amount and net present value of the covered notes must be covered at all times by matching assets in the Cover Asset Pool.
 This is achieved by Section 24 of the CBA which provides that (a) the total value of Cover Asset Pool must always exceed the liabilities under the covered notes and (b) the net present value of Cover Asset Pool must always be at least 2 per cent above the net present value of the liabilities under the covered notes.
 Moreover, if the requirements prescribed in Article 129, Paragraph 3 a, Subparagraph 3 of CRR are not fulfilled, the net present value of Cover Asset Pool must be at least 5 per cent above the net present value of the liabilities.
 If the calculation method based on net present value produces a higher cover pool total value than the method based on the nominal value of obligations incurred from the Covered Bonds, the overcollateralisation shall be determined on the basis of the nominal value.
 The overcollateralisation shall also cover the estimated costs in relation winding-down of the covered notes.
+The FIN-FSA has provided further regulations (FIN-FSA regulation and guidelines 2/2024 on Risk management concerning mortgage bank operations, entered into force on 1 January 2025) on the calculation and valuation methods for overcollateralization under Section 24 of the CBA for (i) substitution assets, as referred in Section 18 of the CBA and liquidity buffer, as referred in Section 31 of the CBA and (ii) short-term exposures or short-term deposits, as referred in section 18(1)(2) of the CBA.
 In calculating the total value of the Cover Asset Pool, the following limitations apply: